ubports/docs.ubports.com/porting/1_Intro.rst

 Getting the above components to work properly together always involves an amount of time-consuming configuring and testing.
 However, it usually also involves a certain amount of modification to parts of the source code, and sometimes quite a bit, depending on your target device.

 Luckily, there is a community of porters out there who are eager to see Ubuntu Touch ported to new devices.
-When you run into trouble, you should search the sources below (Getting help) to see if others have before you have solved the issue.
-There are also online Telegram chat groups you can join to ask for help, but please bear in mind that those participating are doing so of their own free will, and in their spare time.
+When you run into trouble, you should search the sources below (Getting help) to see if others before you have solved the issue.
+There are online Telegram chat groups you can join to ask for help, but please bear in mind that those participating are doing so in their spare time.

 .. _Prior-knowledge-and-skills:

 Prior knowledge and skills
 --------------------------

 Porters come in all sizes and shapes, so to speak.
 Therefore, this guide does not presuppose extensive knowledge or skills in any particular field.
-You should, however, as a bare minimum be familiar with some common shell commands and be comfortable working from the terminal on you host pc.
+You should, however, as a bare minimum be familiar with some common shell commands and be comfortable working from the terminal on you host PC.
 Furthermore, the guide is based on a host PC running Linux.
 If you have some knowledge of programming, this will come in handy at some point, especially if you are familiar with C / C++.
-Also, you should familiarize yourself with git, setup a github account and start documenting your steps as described in this guide and the Halium porting guide from the very beginning.
+Also, you should familiarize yourself with git, setup a github account and start documenting your steps as described in this guide and `the Halium porting guide <http://docs.halium.org/en/latest/porting/first-steps.html>`_ from the very beginning.

 We have attempted to give a certain amount of explanations along the way, but this guide is in not an in-depth reference into architecture and inner workings of Ubuntu Touch, and gaining a deeper understanding will consequently require an amount of research on your part.